goharbor/harbor/tests/testcases/Group9-Content-trust/9-01-DB-user-push-signed-images.md

 # Test Steps:

 1. Login UI and create a project.
-2. On Docker clinet, follow [Set up notary](../../../docs/use_notary.md)to set up notary and login Harbor.
+2. On Docker clinet, follow [Set up notary](../../../../docs/use_notary.md) to set up notary and login Harbor.
 3. Push an image to the project created in step1.